jeneaadams/machine-learning-bc-classification/README.md

 ## Results at a glance

-We can see from our results that logistic regression and random forest work the best in terms of testing accuracies out of our classifiers.
+We can see from our results that **logistic regression and random forest perform the best** in terms of testing accuracies out of our classifiers.
 Notably, random forest has the highest test accuracy for the Luminal A and Triple Negative groups, which have the clearest distributions in the PCA and UMAP plots earlier on.
 However, overall logistic regression works the best in its total test accuracy, out-performing other classifiers in the HER-2 enriched group as well as the Luminal B group.

 ## Jenea's role
 I trained the logistic regression dataset, tested the other methods, wrote the Abstract, Related Work, Methods 6.2, Results, 7.1, and the Conclusion & Discussion.